hbr0914/academicpages/_pages/about.md

 Prénom français: Benjamen

 Hello there!
-I am a second year undergraduate student from [China-France Mathematics Talents Class](https://cfmath.ustc.edu.cn/main.htm) of [USTC](https://www.ustc.edu.cn/).
+I am a second year undergraduate student from [China-France Mathematics Talents Class](https://cfmath.ustc.edu.cn/main.htm) (中法数学英才班) of [USTC](https://www.ustc.edu.cn/) (中国科学技术大学).
 I'm still finding my way in mathematics.
 I speak poor French, basic English and fluent Chinese.
 I was born in Changsha, Hunan, spent many years in Guilin, Guangxi, and now live in Hefei, Anhui.

 I am a passionate [Manchester City](https://www.mancity.com/) fan.
 Since starting university, I've given up all my other hobbies due to the heavy academic workload — except watching football.
 But I’m not very good at playing football by myself, to be honest, playing with me will really test your patience!